MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/use-global-ready-formats.md

 You can preview the formats used for different languages.
 Go to **Settings** > **Time & Language** > **Region & language**, and click **Additional date, time, & regional settings** > **Change date, time, or number formats**.
 On the **Formats** tab, select a language from the **Format** drop-down and preview the formats in **Examples**.

-This topic uses the terms "user profile language list", "app manifest language list", and "runtime language list".
-For details on exactly what those terms mean and how to access their values, see [Manage language and region](manage-language-and-region.md).
+This topic uses the terms "user profile language list", "app manifest language list", and "app runtime language list".
+For details on exactly what those terms mean and how to access their values, see [Understand user profile languages and app manifest languages](manage-language-and-region.md).

-## Format dates and times for the runtime language list
+## Format dates and times for the app runtime language list

 If you need to allow users to choose a date, or to select a time, then use the standard [calendar, date, and time controls](../controls-and-patterns/date-and-time.md).
-These automatically use the best date and time format for the runtime language list.
+These automatically use the best date and time format for the app runtime language list.

 If you need to display dates or times yourself then you can use the [**DateTimeFormatter**](/uwp/api/windows.globalization.datetimeformatting?branch=live) class.
-By default, **DateTimeFormatter** automatically uses the best date and time format for the runtime language list.
+By default, **DateTimeFormatter** automatically uses the best date and time format for the app runtime language list.
 So, the code below formats a given **DateTime** in the best way for that list.
 As an example, assume that your app manifest language list includes English (United States), which is also your default, and German (Germany).
 If the current date is Nov 6 2017 and the user profile language list contains German (Germany) first, then the formatter gives "06.11.2017".
 If the user profile language list contains English (United States) first (or if it contains neither English nor German), then the formatter gives "11/6/2017" (since "en-US" matches, or is used as the default).

 **C#**
 ```csharp